Supporting your child through the summer holidays

 Keeping up momentum and engaging your child’s brain over the summer will give them the best start for the next school year.

 Having worked so hard in recent months, we are determined to support your child in maintaining their learning.
 Seeing your tutor once or twice a week during the holidays will consolidate existing skills and even get your child learning new ones before their return to school!

-We now have more options than ever to support you over the summer, both online and in our learning centres, speak to your centre team for more information!
+We now have more options than ever to support you over the summer, with both online tuition and in our learning centres, speak to your centre team for more information!

 Ignite their imagination

 “Research shows that reading just six books during the summer may help a struggling reader from regressing” (Francie Alexander, 2007).